 I used to be a Volvo truck mechanic for years in NZ, but... oh boy...
 I give up.
 To hell with them.
 As much as their trucks and buses are good, their cars are a total nuisance.

-To be fair, Volvo people are clever enough to use some reliable (made in Japan) electronics, not that horrible, unspeakable VDO cr*p, created by a sick brain (if any!), that will fail if not every week, then every second week (ignition cartridges, does anyone have good comments on them?)
+To be fair, Volvo people are clever enough to use some reliable (made in Japan) electronics, not that horrible, unspeakable VDO cr*p, created by a sick brain (if any!), that will fail if not every week, then every second week (SAAB ignition cartridges, anyone wants to put a good word for them?).

 I came from a family of construction designers/engineers.
 When I look at Saab design, I want to cry.
 Saab engineers!
 You went to Uni, right???
 Why not use the knowledge and skills to create something DECENT???